TheWidlarzGroup/react-native-notificated/docs/docs/intro/comprehensive-configuration/order-of-overwriting-settings.md

 For example, we can set the `titleColor` of the notification in the: <br/>

 - global range (for all notifications)
-- notification type range (for example for all errors)
+- notification type range (for example, for all errors)
 - instance range (for the single notification)

 Instance range overwrites notification type range and global range.
 Notification type range overwrites global range.<br/>

-Let's consider the case where we set all possible options for single `success` notification on all depth levels: <br/>
+Let's consider a case where we set all possible options for a single `success` notification on all depth levels: <br/>
 (all the props for other notifications are the same)<br/>

 ```jsx